learn-co-students/SENG-LIVE-022122-PHASE-1/06-dom-events/README.md

     <img src="../assets/warmup.png" width="200" height="350">
 </p>

-Add the following capabilities to renderPokemon:
+Add the following capabilities to `renderPokemon()`:

-✔️ Creates an "h3" element for each Pokemon and stores the element in a variable (pokeLikes)
+✔️ Creates an "h3" element for each Pokemon and stores the element in a variable 'pokeLikes'

-    - Use textContent() to fill in the heading with "Likes: "
+    - Use textContent() to fill in the heading with the text "Likes: "

-✔️ Creates an "h5" element for each Pokemon and stores the element in a variable (likesNum)
+✔️ Creates an "h5" element for each Pokemon and stores the element in a variable 'likesNum'

     - Assign likesNum a className of "likes-num"
-    - Use textContent() to fill in the heading with the Pokemon's number of likes
+    - Use textContent() to fill in the heading with the Pokemon character's number of likes

 ✔️ Creates a "button" element for each Pokemon and stores the element in a variable (likesBttn)

     - Assign likesBttn a className of "likes-bttn"
-    - Use textContent() to fill in the button with a label, "♥"
+    - Use textContent() to fill in the button with: "♥"

 ✔️ Creates a "button" element for each Pokemon and stores the element in a variable (deleteBttn)